28 de março de 2026

 In that capacity he was elected:

-- Vice-President of the United Nations Economic and Social Council (ECOSOC) (2001);
+- vice-president of the United Nations Economic and Social Council (ECOSOC) (2001);

-- Chair of the Second Committee (Economic and Financial) of the 56th United Nations General Assembly (2001–2002);
+- chair of the Second Committee (Economic and Financial) of the 56th session of the United Nations General Assembly (2001–2002);

-- Vice-President of the 57th United Nations General Assembly (2002).
+- vice-president of the 57th session of the United Nations General Assembly (2002).

 At the invitation of the UN Secretary-General Kofi Annan, he joined the Board of the United Nations Fund for International Partnerships (UNFIP) (2001–2002).